Luphen1/Productline-Sales-Portfolio-Project/README.md

 ```

--- What is the distribution of deal sizes (Small, Medium, Large)?
+-- What was the distribution of deal sizes (Small, Medium, Large)?
 -- Medium Sizes generated $6,087,432.24 with an order of 1384
 -- Small Sizes generated $2,643,077.35 with an order of 1282
 -- Large Sizes generated $1,302,119.26 with an order of 157